 Resident License Purchase Information

 - Persons who possess a valid Tennessee driver’s license or Tennessee state ID issued by the Department of Safety.
 Tennessee state law requires drivers to obtain a Tennessee driver's license within 30 days of residency.
 Out-of-state driver's license only accepted, for Military Personnel and Student meeting the criteria below.

 - Persons who do not drive or do not possess a valid driver's license from another state, but who have lived in Tennessee for 90 consecutive days with the genuine intent of making Tennessee their permanent home, may prove residency by presenting to a TWRA license agent any two of the following documents:

-- Military personnel on active duty in this state and children under 16 years of age who reside with them, regardless of Tennessee resident status.
+- Military personnel on active duty in Tennessee and children under 16 years of age who reside with them, regardless of Tennessee resident status.